-Steamed broccoli is a wonderfully easy and nutritious food.
-Luckily, steaming broccoli is super easy.
+Steamed broccoli is a wonderfully easy food to make.
 There are three fast methods to steaming: in a pan, with a steamer, or in a microwave.
 Find the one that works best for you, your taste buds, and your lifestyle.

 How to Steam Broccoli in a Pan